Advanced Introduction to Finality

-"Advanced Introduction to Finality" is the thirteenth and final episode of the fourth season of the NBC sitcom Community.
+"Advanced Introduction to Finality" is the 13th and final episode of the fourth season and 84th overall episode of the NBC sitcom Community.
 It originally aired on May 9, 2013.

 In this episode, Jeff Winger (Joel McHale) is set to graduate and expects things to go quietly.
 But when the darkest timeline breaks through, the evil counterparts make things messy.

 The episode received mixed reviews and was watched by 3.08 million viewers, attaining an 18-49 rating of 1.3 and rising in ratings from the previous episode.

 Plot

-Mark (Joe Lo Truglio) offers Jeff (Joel McHale), his old partner, a position at his law firm, arguing Jeff is still a great lawyer.
+Jeff's (Joel McHale) old partner Mark (Joe Lo Truglio) offers him a position at his law firm, arguing Jeff is still a great lawyer.
 Jeff agrees to consider it.

 At Greendale, Jeff applies for graduation in Dean Pelton's (Jim Rash) office with little fanfare, but he eventually agrees to have a proper ceremony.
-Later, Jeff confesses to Britta (Gillian Jacobs) he is worried about how leaving Greendale will affect the group, particularly Abed (Danny Pudi).
+Later, he confesses to Britta (Gillian Jacobs) he is worried about how leaving Greendale will affect the group, particularly Abed (Danny Pudi).
 He decides to roll a die and watch Abed's reaction, given Abed's fear of other timelines.
 However, the die lands on its edge and no number comes up.

 Evil Jeff appears at Greendale, seeking to alienate Jeff from the study group and push him toward Mark's offer.
 Evil Jeff insults Annie (Alison Brie); Annie later encounters Jeff and runs away upset, to Jeff's confusion.
-Abed meets Evil Jeff and recognizes him as a doppelganger.
+Abed meets Evil Jeff and recognizes him as a doppelgänger.
 Abed is shot with a specialized paintball gun and is sent to the "Darkest Timeline".
-There, Abed finds Evil Abed, who has become good again and provides his counterpart with supplies to defeat the doppelgangers.
+There, Abed finds Evil Abed, who has become good again and provides his counterpart with supplies to defeat the doppelgängers.

 Jeff goes to apologize to Annie but unknowingly meets Evil Annie, who takes the opportunity to steal his phone.
 Evil Jeff insults the rest of the group.
 Jeff arrives at his ceremony to find no one there.
 Evil Annie arrives with Jeff's phone and urges him to call Mark.
 When Jeff tries to leave, Evil Jeff arrives to stop him, but Chang (Ken Jeong) protects Jeff.

 Jeff escapes and explains what has happened to the group.
 Abed proves Jeff's story by returning with the special paintball guns.
 The rest of the Evil Study Group arrives in the prime timeline to take on their counterparts but are slowly eliminated.
 With only Evil Jeff remaining, Abed reveals these events are occurring in Jeff's mind due to his anxieties about graduation.
 Abed reassures Jeff he has become a better person at Greendale.
 Jeff shoots Evil Jeff and reverts to the moment before he threw the die.
 He decides against tossing it.

 Jeff's graduation ceremony takes place, and he gives a heartfelt speech to the group.
 Pierce (Chevy Chase) interrupts the ceremony so he can graduate first.
 Afterwards, Jeff announces he will decline Mark's offer and search for work at a small firm, allowing him to "help the little guy" and stay close to the group.